 Stroll around artistic Barranco

-Barranco, being home to some of the most famous Peruvian writers and artists, is probably the most trendy neighborhood of Lima.
-Thus, it is not surprising that you can find an abundance of art galleries, street art and handicrafts here.
+Barranco, being home to some of the most famous Peruvian writers and artists, is probably the most trendy neighborhood in Lima.
+Thus, it is not surprising that you can find an abundance of art galleries, street art, and handicrafts here.
 The colorful and charming streets can mainly be found around the main plaza.
-Street musicians and little food stalls also found their way to the the main plaza, which make it a pleasant place to spend some time.
+Street musicians and little food stalls also found their way to the main plaza, which make it a pleasant place to spend some time.
 Strolling around the area will also bring you to “La Puente de Los Suspiros” (translated: the Bridge of Sighs).
 There is a myth that states that you can make one wish when crossing the bridge for the first time while holding your breath.

 Tour the Historic Center

-For those interested in Peru’s history and colonial past, the historic center is a must visit!
+For those interested in Peru’s history and colonial past, the historic center is a must-visit!
 The historic center is a UNESCO World Heritage site, stretching from the Plaza de Armas to Plaza San Martín.
 A perfect introduction to Lima’s history is to participate in one of the “free walking tours” that the city offers.
 The tours usually start at one of the main plazas depending on which company you choose.
-A personal recommendation is the “Strawberry Tour” that runs every Tuesday, Thursday, Saturday and Sunday at 10:30 AM.
+A personal recommendation is the “Strawberry Tour” that runs every Tuesday, Thursday, Saturday, and Sunday at 10:30 AM.
 The tour departs from the Obelisk in Plaza de la Democracia and brings you to all the historic highlights of the area.
 These historic, but also architectural highlights, include the Plaza Bolivar, the San Pedro Church, Plaza de Armas, the Presidential Palace, the Cathedral of Lima, and the Church and Convent of San Francisco.
 The latter is also known for its catacombs where over 30,000 people were buried until the beginning of the 1800s.
 The crypts can be visited with a guide with whom you wander through the silent tombs covered in human skulls and remain.
 This is not for the faint-hearted!

 For more information about the different neighborhoods to visit in Lima, read our other article.